alexandergiannini/javascript-code-quiz/README.md

 # The URL for the deployed application is:

-# The Screenshot displaying the preview for this application is :
+# The Screenshot displaying the preview for this application is: https://alexandergiannini.github.io/javascript-code-quiz/